ankitects/anki-manual/src/addons.md

 you will need to keep using an older Anki version until the add-on gets an update.

-Many add-on authors include their email address in the add-on, so if you need to get in touch with the author, editing the add-on and looking at the top of the file (or clicking on the "Contact Author" button on Ankiweb, if available) may help.
+There is a "Contact Author" button on most add-ons pages on Ankiweb, and many authors include their email address in the add-on, so if you need to get in touch with the author, editing the add-on and looking at the top of the file may help.

 To learn how to write your own add-ons, please see the [add-on writing guide](https://addon-docs.ankiweb.net).